paritoshraval100/PJR-ScrollView-Slider/README.md

 Why it is useful to you and what is new in it ?
 ===============================================================

-It is a well structered components which contains Model View Controller design pattern, It will perform different animations then other.
+It is a well structured components which contains Model View Controller design pattern, It will perform different animations then other.

 **What is new ?**

-It is well structered.
+It is well structured .
 It follows MVC.
-It contains differents animations for different views.
+It contains different animations for different views.
 It contains Swipe left,swipe right,swipe up,swipe down and images up to down animations.
 You can add as many component in given scrollview.

-It will defenetly make your app much interesting with its animations.
+It will definitely make your app much interesting with its animations.

 How to use